 CEO & Founder – Cliff Hodges

 Cliff holds Bachelors and Masters Degrees from MIT (Massachusetts Institute of Technology) where he was a Tau Beta Pi and Eta Kappa Nu national collegiate scholor.
 He is an accomplished entrepreneur and outdoor guide; traveling the world to climb mountains, surf big waves, study with indigenous tribes, and lead groups of clients ranging from school groups to corporate executives to tap in to their true potential through wilderness adventures.
 Hodges also sits on the board for several nonprofit organizations and is the owner of CrossFit West – the largest CrossFit facility in the western United States.
 At the heart of his management style and mission statement is the desire to cultivate environmental stewardship.
-Hodges has been featured in international publications such as Outside Magazine and Popular Mechanics, and has starred as a survival instructor on MTV’s hit television show MADE.
+Hodges has been featured in international publications such as Outside Magazine and Popular Mechanics, and is currently the co-host of the hit TV show Remote Survival on the National Geographic Channel.

 - Oct 2013 Speech at Event Santa Cruz (local version of TED Talks)